Hyperbaric Oxygen Therapy

 How Many Treatments Will I Need?

 You may need to have multiple treatments.
-The number is determined by your particular condition and response to HBO therapy.
+The number of treatments will determine your particular condition and response to HBO therapy.

 Usually, emergency conditions require 1 to 2 treatments in the first week.
 Long-standing infections and wounds might require 20 – 60 treatments throughout several weeks.